drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/04.customers/docs.md

     category: docs
 ---

-If you are evaluating Drupal Commerce as a potential ecommerce solution, this section will help you decide whether Drupal Commerce can meet your needs with respect to how you can organize your customer-related information.
-If you are a site builder or developer, step-by-step instructions and explanations will help you get started with setting up customers, profiles, and addresses in your Drupal Commerce site.
+This documentation section describes how you can organize customer-related information within a Drupal Commerce site.
+For many Drupal sites, [integration with a third party application], such as HubSpot or Salesforce, provides additional functionality.
+Step-by-step instructions and explanations will help you set up and manage customers, profiles, and addresses.

 #### [Overview](01.overview)
 - Learn how to manage your customer data using the three customer-related modules required by Drupal Commerce: